New Funding for Hudson Crosswalks

 Cornell Cooperative Extension of Columbia and Greene Counties (CCE) is granting the Hudson $4,000 to create and maintain crosswalks.
 The grant is part of a larger initiative to create safe and complete streets which are streets designed for all types of travel including motorists, bicyclists, and pedestrians.

 It’s important that people feel safe walking in Hudson and crosswalks can make an intersection safer.
 Safe streets make a more just city, a better quality of life, and improve our economy.
-This effort builds on my work to improve Public Transportation and advocacy for more accessible public space.
+This effort builds on my work to improve Public Transportation, increase bicycle use, and advocate for more accessible public space.

 “We are very happy to be working with Supervisor Chameides and Hudson’s Department of Public Works to make the streets safer and more easily travelled for all in the city of Hudson” says Rebecca Polmateer, educator for Cornell Cooperative Extension of Columbia and Greene Counties and community coordinator for the Creating Healthy Schools and Communities grant in Hudson.
 “This effort is exactly what our grant is about, providing funding to make Hudson a stronger, healthier community.”